dochy-ksti/munyorunyoru/readme.md

 I created the omitted versions.
 [Version 1](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/poke_sample/poke_comp2.rs) is simple but it doesn't have line number in the error message because the error message is returned in the conversion process, which doesn't have the information of the line number.
 [Version 2](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/poke_sample/poke_comp3.rs) implements a simple custom data structure to output the line number.
 When an error is returned in a parsing process, Munyo automatically attach the line number.
 Check them out if you'd like.

-You can write a custom parser which can get any number of arguments in a line and the types of the arguments can be automatically detected.
-See the [sample](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/poke_move_sample/basic_move_syntax.rs) if you'd like.
+If you need more efficient syntax, you can write a custom parser which can get any number of arguments in a line and the types of the arguments can be automatically detected.
+See another [sample](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/poke_move_sample/basic_move_syntax.rs) if you'd like.

 Pokemons basically have four moves.
 I implemented it naïvely.
 ```Rust